FanDuel Picks promo code and app review: Play $5, get $60 in bonus credits

 FanDuel Picks promo code compared to other DFS apps

-Here is a breakdown of how FanDuel Picks and the latest FanDuel Promo Code stacks up in comparison to the best DFS apps on the market today.
+Here is a breakdown of how FanDuel Picks and the latest FanDuel Picks promo code stack up in comparison to the best DFS apps on the market today.

 DFS App